What makes one fire starter better than another for survival?

 Striking Method (Fire Steels)

-This category of survival fire starters includes flint & steels, Ferro rods, and magnesium rods.
+This category of survival fire starters includes flint & steel, Ferro rods, and magnesium rods.

 - Can be used thousands of times before wearing down